Why Is My SD Card Suddenly Blank [Full Reasons & Fixes]

 Why Is My SD Card Suddenly Blank on Android

-Most frequently, a corrupt RAW file system format, a virus infection, bad sectors, logical damage, or improper SD card usage are responsible for a blank SD Card.
-Check out the reasons in detail below:
+A blank SD card is often caused by a corrupt RAW file system format, virus infection, bad sectors, logical damage, or improper SD card usage.

 related articles